If you want to create a custom app and want to know how to make money out of it,

 This method is getting more and more popular these days because the users are less irritated and intrusive with such ads.

 This is the most effective advertising model when we talk about in-app ad integration.
 Online users watch them in exchange for points, lives, or virtual goods.
-Through such an ad model, it is easy to make money, as an advertiser you are able to communicate brand messages effectively.
+Through the incentivized ads model, it is easy to make money, as an advertiser you are able to communicate brand messages effectively.

 The biggest advantage of using this ad campaign is high retention rates, as users receive a reward for watching these ads.
-It works best for the gaming apps market, the gamer like free things, the effective cost per millie with this type of advertising is higher than for any other ad type.
+It works best top grossing apps and for the gaming app market, the gamer like free things, the effective cost per millie with this type of advertising is higher than for any other ad type.

 Now, every app monetization model has some pros and cons, as the great philosopher once said everything has two sides good and bad, let’s have a look at the gist of this app monetization strategy.